 Stone Store

 Next door to the Mission House is the Stone Store, the oldest stone building in New Zealand.
 Built between 1832 and 1836, it was used as a storehouse for the mission.
 Once again, the Kemp family took over after the mission’s closure in 1848.
 In 1976, the New Zealand Historic Places Trust took over from the Kemp family.
-Today, it features a gift shop with a museum upstairs, where tours begin.
+Today, it features a gift shop and an upstairs museum, where tours begin.

 Stone Store and Kemp House are on the other side of the Kerikeri River.